Improving the Convergence Properties of the Data Augmentation Algorithm with an Application to Bayesian Mixture Modeling: Introduction

-The MDA algorithm often converges very slowly because it moves between the symmetric modes of $\pi(\bt,\p|\z)$ too infrequently \citep{cele:hurn:robe:2000,lee:mari:meng:robe:2008}. \citet{fruh:2001} suggested adding a random label switching step to each iteration of the MDA algorithm in order to force movement between the modes.
+The MDA algorithm often converges very slowly because it moves between the symmetric modes of $\pi(\bt,\p|\z)$ too infrequently (Celeux, Hurn and Robert, \citeyear{celehurnrobe2000}; Lee et al., \citeyear{leemarimengrobe2008}).
+Fr\"uhwirth-Schnatter (\citeyear{fruh2001}) suggested adding a random label switching step to each iteration of the MDA algorithm in order to force movement between the modes.
 We show that the resulting Markov chain, which we call the FS chain, is a special case of the sandwich chain.
 Moreover, our theoretical results are applicable and imply that the spectrum of the operator defined by the FS chain dominates the spectrum of the MDA operator.
 To illustrate the extent to which the label switching step can speed convergence, we study two specific mixture models and compare the spectra associated with the FS and MDA chains.
-The first example is a toy problem in which we are able to get exact formulas for the eigenvalues.
-The second example is a normal mixture model that is frequently used in practice, and we approximate the eigenvalues via classical Monte Carlo methods.
+The first example is a~toy problem in which we are able to get exact formulas for the eigenvalues.
+The second example is a~normal mixture model that is frequently used in practice, and we approximate the eigenvalues via classical Monte Carlo methods.
 The conclusions from the two examples are quite similar.
-Firstly, the MDA chain converges slowly and its rate of convergence deteriorates very rapidly as the sample size, $m$, increases.
-Secondly, the FS chain converges much faster and its rate does not seem as adversely affected by increasing sample size.
+First, the MDA chain converges slowly and its rate of convergence deteriorates very rapidly as the sample size, $m$, increases.
+Second, the FS chain converges much faster and its rate does not seem as adversely affected by increasing sample size.

 The remainder of this paper is organized as follows.
-Section~\ref{sec:ot} is a brief review of the operator theory used for analyzing reversible Markov chains.
-Section~\ref{sec:DA} contains a string of results about the DA operator and its spectrum.
-Our main result comparing the DA and sandwich chains in the case where $|\Y|<\infty$ appears in Section~\ref{sec:improve}.
-Section~\ref{sec:app} contains a detailed review of the MDA and FS algorithms, as well as a proof that the FS chain is a special case of the sandwich chain.
-Finally, in Section~\ref{sec:examples}, the MDA and FS chains are compared in the context of two specific examples.
-The Appendix contains an eigen-analysis of a special $4 \times 4$ Mtm.
+Section~\ref{secot} is a brief review of the operator theory used for analyzing reversible Markov chains.
+Section~\ref{secDA} contains a string of results about the DA operator and its spectrum.
+Our main result comparing the DA and sandwich chains in the case where $|\Y|<\infty$ appears in Section~\ref{secimprove}.
+Section~\ref{secapp} contains a~detailed review of the MDA and FS algorithms, as well as a~proof that the FS chain is a~special case of the sandwich chain.
+Finally, in Section~\ref{secexamples}, the MDA and FS chains are compared in the context of two specific examples.
+The \hyperref[appm]{Appendix} contains an eigen-analysis of a special $4 \times4$ Mtm.